15 Things to do in Mt Gambier

 Umpherston Sinkhole sits 20m deep and is a geological masterpiece draped in ivy and covered with exotic plants.
 You will not find a better place for a magical picnic than this whimsical garden floor.

 The sinkhole, which is one of the wonders of South Australia is great for a road trip.
-It’s free to visit, open all year with flood lights on until 1am.
+It’s free to visit and open all year, with flood lights on until 1am.

 If you are keen to see more sinkholes, the less well known Caroline sinkhole in the Penambol Conservation Park is less than 30 minutes’ drive from Mount Gambier and is home to a number of wombats!